 - Portion the dough into balls that are each about the size of a ping-pong ball.
 Place the dough balls on baking mat, leaving a couple inches between each one.

-- Use the back of a spoon to flatten each ball of dough and place a cherry in the middle.
+- Use the back of a spoon or your thumb to flatten each ball of dough and place a cherry in the middle.

 - Wrap the cookie dough around the cherry so that it is completely covered and again in the shape of a ball.